rubenxyz/retired_assassin/README.md

 # 2 Percent [SCREENPLAY] :clapper: :movie_camera: :page_with_curl:

-This is the repository for the open source screenplay of the short film *Two Percent*.
+This is the repository for the screenplay of the short film *Two Percent*.

 ### Short tagline

-The film is a short scene that explore the relationship between eritrean migrant woman, haunted by her past, and the relationship with her teenage daughter when they get an unexpected guest:gun::boom::skull:.
+The film is a short scene that explore the relationship between eritrean migrant woman and her teenage daughter when they are visited by an unexpected guest:gun::boom::skull:.

 ### Read the script :page_facing_up:

 The latest version of the script can be downloaded as an PDF from [here](https://www.dropbox.com/sh/68zze6i9t9zne5z/AACOvYiNDeTl01ULEmjbZaD3a?dl=0).

 ### Project status
-Update: 2019-02-05 - The screenplay is in development and the latest build is being shared with Swedish film producers for feedback on the story and how to pitch it to get the project financed.
+Update: 2019-02-05 The screenplay is in development and the latest build is being shared with prospect producers for feedback on the story and how to pitch.

 ### Authors